vishaldhole173/pro-stream-documentation/Technical/Pipeline-Types/AWS-Elemental-MediaLive/elemental-media-live.md

 MediaPackage Channels expects an Encoder to send it "Live Content Stream".
 It then packages the stream and outputs to an `MediaPackage Endpoint` which is consumed "Downstream Devices/Services".
 In our case, the "Downstream Service" is Cloudfront.

 When a MediaPackage channel is created, exactly 2 Input(s) are created automatically.
 These inputs are intact throughout the lifecycle of the Channel.
-These Inputs consume the "Live Content Stream" from an Encoder (in our case, Medialive Channels).
+These Inputs consume the "Live Content Stream" from an Encoder (in our case, MediaLive Channels).

-From the [Official Docs regarding "Live supported codecs and input types"](https://docs.aws.amazon.com/mediapackage/latest/ug/supported-inputs-live.html), we are using `hls` (which is supported) as the input type for our MediaPackage Inputs.
+From the <a href="https://docs.aws.amazon.com/mediapackage/latest/ug/supported-inputs-live.html" target="_blank">Official Docs regarding "Live supported codecs and input types"</a>, we are using `hls` (which is supported) as the input type for our MediaPackage Inputs.

 ```
     const params = {